galaxyproject/training-material/topics/imaging/tutorials/imaging-introduction/tutorial.md

 >    - *"Contour color"*: `red`
 >    - *"Show labels"*: `yes`
 >    - *"Label color"*: `yellow`
-> 8. Click on the {% icon galaxy-eye %} (eye) icon next to the file name, to look at the file content and assess the segmentation performance
+> 8. Click on the {% icon galaxy-eye %} (eye) icon next to the file name, to look at the file content and assess the segmentation performance.
 > 9. {% tool [Count objects in label map](toolshed.g2.bx.psu.edu/repos/imgteam/count_objects/ip_count_objects/0.0.5-2) %} with the following parameters to count the segmented objects in the image:
 >    - {% icon param-file %} *"Source file"*: `input_segmented_labeled` file (output of {% tool [Convert binary image to label map](toolshed.g2.bx.psu.edu/repos/imgteam/binary2labelimage/ip_binary_to_labelimage/0.4-2) %})
 >